-But Montessori teachers and infant and toddler developmental researchers understand why the bead stacker is a much better choice for a variety of reasons - improved fine motor skills, the satisfaction of mastery, easier open-ended play possibilities...
+But Montessori teachers and infant and toddler developmental researchers understand why a Wooden Stacking Toy is a much better choice for a variety of reasons - improved fine motor skills, the satisfaction of mastery, easier open-ended play possibilities...

 Now how do we convince our loved ones of that...

 The issue is that even though Montessori is becoming a lot more mainstream, it wasn't a very common approach to education or child-rearing a generation ago.